 Sam is a skilled communicator who is adept at building partnerships with multiple stakeholders.
 He prides himself on providing stakeholders with a voice and bringing them along on the journey.
 He values co-design processes that take full advantage of existing knowledge and perspectives, and he invests in key relationships along the way to ensure that projects succeed.

-Sam also has a strong understanding of legislative and regulation-making processes.
+Sam has a strong understanding of legislative and regulation-making processes.
 He has advised Ministers and supported central and local government processes, including budget bids.

-Recent examples of Sam's work
+Examples of Sam's work

 Preparing a business case considering options for a region-wide environmental remediation programme involving local government, industry and communities – this involved synthesising a large quantity of scientific modelling and monitoring reports to create an investment logic and narrative that met the strategic objectives of the commissioning Council and its stakeholders